iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Shannon's Entropy.md

 One of the major applications for the entropy measure is the information gain when branching a [[Decision Tree]] learning model.

-> When braching, we choose a splitting criteria such that the information gain is maximized.
-The information gain over a spliting criterion is measured as the entropy of the parant node minus the average entropy on the children nodes.
+> When breaching, we choose a splitting criteria such that the information gain is maximized.
+The information gain over a splitting criterion is measured as the entropy of the parent node minus the average entropy on the children nodes.

 $$
 \text{IG}(k) = H(X) - \frac{H(X|X > k) + H(X| X< k)}{2}
 $$

-And this is how information gain is relavent to shannon's entropy.
+And this is how information gain is relevant to Shannon's entropy.